한국의 은행들이 자와 9, 10호기 사업에 투자하는 이유가 무엇인가?

-Java 9 and 10 also form a part of a legal action in Indonesia.
+Java 9 and 10 form a part of a legal action in Indonesia.
 In July 2019, a civil suit was filed against the President, the governor of Jakarta and other officials for failing to address air pollution levels in Jakarta.
 Pending projects such as Java 9 and 10 have been cited as part of the problem.

 A 2017 Greenpeace report models the negative impact of the coal-fired power plants that operate within 100 kilometres of Jakarta, and include the impact of pending projects.

 The area around the project is an industrial area with several coal power projects: